In project management, a project charter is a valuable tool when starting a project.

 To begin, you must use a descriptive title when naming your project.
 For example, naming your project “Business Campaign” may not be relevant as it does not describe the purpose of the project nor does it differentiate said project from others.
 However, if a title such as “ International Business Campaign to Generate new Leads in Europe” is used, you will inform readers about the goal of the campaign right away.

-The aim here is to explain the ins and outs of the project so that all the stakeholders understand the issues and work to respond to them as well as possible.
+The aim here is to explain the ins and outs of the project "body of knowledge"so that all the project stakeholders understand the issues and work to respond to them as well as possible.

 Each project may have different intentions and objectives.
 This is why it is essential to know them in order to move in the right direction and make the right decisions.